Seattle: A History in Short Stories

 Mission

-The mission of KCTS 9 is to inspire a smarter world.
+The mission of KBTC PBS is to inspire a smarter world.
 The publicly-supported television station is committed to increasing social and civic engagement by airing programs that focus on arts and culture, education and family initiatives.
 Through the use of diverse media platforms, the station seeks to reach all viewers across multiple generations in Washington.
 “We improve the quality of life in the communities we serve by providing meaningful programming that informs, involves and inspires.”

 Fidget Films is a Seattle-based production company headed by John Forsen, producer of the Emmy-winning documentaries Violin Masters, Two Gentlemen of Cremona and Pilchuck, A Dance with Fire; and the Emmy-nominated Alaska-Yukon-Pacific, Seattle’s Forgotten World’s Fair.
 With 14 Emmy Awards to his credit, John will break new ground with this ambitious historical project.
 “Seattle is one of our nation’s fastest growing major cities.
 Who we are and what we’ve become is a significant story to tell for those who live here now, and the future generations who will come to care for this incredible place.”